-Patching and patch management is one of the most important and undervalued aspects of cybersecurity.
+Patching and patch management are one of the most important and undervalued aspects of cybersecurity.
 In fact, 57% of cyberattack victims have stated that the application of a patch would have prevented the attack they were subject to.
 Worse still, the same study found that 34% of them knew about the vulnerability before the attack happened!

 Here we will discuss six best practices for patching and patch management to help improve your organization’s security posture.
 Implementing these best practices will help you keep your software up to date and improve your organization’s security posture.